EmilSpj/Space-Invaders/README.md

 You can enable or disable sound from the enemy lasers, it is disabled as a default.
 It is removed becuas its a noisy and the audio gets buggy.

-To enable remove the # from this lines
+To enable remove the # from this line

 ```py
 151 #           BULLET_FIRE_SOUND.play()